Sea Power: The U.S. Navy and Foreign Policy

 What is the navy’s role?

-The roles a navy serves depend on its capabilities.
+The roles that a navy serves depend on its capabilities.
 The United States is one of only a handful of countries that have a so-called blue-water navy, which can operate across the open ocean.
-Others, constrained by geography or resources, may only maintain fleets for coastal regions (green-water) or for rivers and estuaries (brown-water).
+Others, constrained by geography or resources, can only maintain fleets for coastal regions (green-water) or for rivers and estuaries (brown-water).

 More From Our Experts